 Sam Wood (“The Stratton Story”/”A Night At The Opera”/”Kitty Foyle”) directs this outstanding cast in a suspenseful English drawing room mystery.
 It’s based on a play by Ladislas Fodor.
 The team of the following writers handle the screenplay: Bernard Merivale, Howard Emmett Rogers, Leon Gordon and Horace Jackson.

-At the London residing socialite Dearden’s party, party-crasher stranger Hugh Lewis (Henry Daniell) asks Lady Helen Dearden (Loretta Young) for £ 2,000 for the letters he has from her husband Sir Alan Dearden (Franchot Tone) to Diana Roggers (Aileen Priggle).
-He blackmails her by threatening make the letters of her prosecutor hubby public and thereby damaging his career.
+At the London residing socialite Dearden’s party, the party-crasher stranger Hugh Lewis (Henry Daniell) asks Lady Helen Dearden (Loretta Young) for £ 2,000 for the letters he has from her husband Sir Alan Dearden (Franchot Tone) to Diana Roggers (Aileen Priggle).
+He blackmails her by threatening to make the letters of her prosecutor hubby public and thereby damaging his career.

 Things take a twist when Lady Helen goes to the cliffs of Dover to pay the blackmailer and she witnesses a woman falling off the cliffs.
 Later her hubby is called back from a vacation in France and asked to prosecute Sam Metford (Dudley Digges) for pushing his wife off the cliffs.
 Lady Helen has every reason to believe Sam is innocent.
-The problem is that if she testifies for the defense, knowledge of what business she had there would come to light and hubby’s affair would be exposed.
-Her dilemma is further aggravated when Diana is brutally murdered, which occurred on the day Alan missed a friend’s christening and has a weak explanation for his absence.
+The problem is that if she testifies for the defense, knowledge of what business she had would come to light and hubby’s affair would be exposed.
+Her dilemma is further aggravated when Diana is brutally murdered, which occurred on the day Alan missed a friend’s christening and he has a weak explanation for his absence.
 The twists keep coming, as the search for truth defies reason but is nevertheless entertainingly accomplished.